Frequently Asked Questions

 7. How do I pay for my wedding dress?

 We prefer EFT payments and accept credit card payments (MasterCard and Visa), as well as cash.

-If you are buying a sample gown, we require 100% payment and you must take the dress home with you that day.
+If you are buying a sample gown, we require 70 % payment.

 8. What should I bring to my first alteration fitting?

 You should bring your shoes and underwear you will wear on your wedding day in order to have your gown properly fit.
 If you’ve already chosen your jewelry you are welcome to bring it along as well to ensure it compliments your dress.